-A Physician Induction Interview (NAMCS-1) is completed for each sampled physician and CHC provider during the induction visit (Attachment O).
+A NAMCS-1 is completed for each sampled physician and CHC provider during the induction visit (Attachment F).
 As mentioned above, the questions in the first-half of the NAMCS-1 are used to guide the FRs through the induction process and verify the physician/provider's eligibility.
+The second half of the form is dedicated to obtaining information concerning selected practice characteristics.
+The NAMCS-1 will basically contain the same items as the current 2010 from.
+However, we plan to make the following changes: (1) add items to evaluate a physician’s use of complementary and alternative medicine (CAM) (Attachment C), and (2) remove all items related to the 2010 cervical cancer screening supplement.
+The other major modification to the NAMCS-1 data collection protocol is to convert to a computer assisted interviewing instrument.
+The computer assisted interviewing instrument will be evaluated during a April 2011 pretest and will become fully implemented in 2012.
+It is further anticipated that only Census field representatives (FRs) will use a computer assisted interviewing instrument during the induction interview with the NAMCS-1.

-The second-half of the form is dedicated to obtaining information concerning selected practice characteristics.
-In order to safeguard participant confidentiality, all personally identifiable data that once was recorded on the NAMCS-1 will be collected on a supplemental form, the NAMCS-1 Control Card (Attachment P).
-The Control Card was implemented in 2008, and the plan is to continue using this card for the 2009-2012 survey period.
+In order to safeguard participant confidentiality, all personally identifiable data that once were recorded on the NAMCS-1 will be collected on a supplemental form, the NAMCS-1 Control Card (Attachment O).
+The Control Card was implemented in 2008, and the plan is to continue using this card for the 2011-2013 survey period.
 To further guarantee respondent protection, Census FRs and RO staff always ship the Control Card and NAMCS-1 separately.

-The bulk of data collection occurs with the completion of Patient Record forms (PRFs) (Attachment J) by the sampled physician/provider and/or office staff.
+The bulk of data collection occurs with the completion of Patient Record forms (PRFs) (Attachment G) by the sampled physician/provider and/or office staff.
 Based on a "start with" and "take every" number, the physician/provider records each patient visit in sequence during the reporting week and completes PRFs for the designated sample visits.
 This record of patient visits may be completed whichever way works best for the physician.
-We provide a worksheet in the back of the PRF Instruction Booklet (Attachment H) for the physician/provider to use if he/she finds it easier than other methods.
 Patient sampling rates, based on the "start with" and "take every" number, are assigned to physicians/providers according to practice size so that the physician/provider will complete about 30 PRFs during his/her reporting week.
 A random start is provided for each physician/provider after, which every nth patient is sampled throughout the 1-week reporting period.
 The patient name is retained by the physician for confidentiality reasons.